wlh18/html-css-1/README.md

 ## HTML

 HTML stands for Hyper Text Markup Language.
 It is one of the building block languages of the web that will establish the infrastructure of our web pages.
 HTML is **NOT** a programming language; HTML is considered a "markup" language.
 HTML does not contain logic, and it contains very little, if any, native styling.
 HTML is used to declare the structure of the contents of a page.
 CSS and JavaScript are the languages we will use to bring our webpages to life.

-Check out this visual example of what each does:
+Check out this visual example of what HTML, CSS, and JavaScript do respectively:

 ![deadpool-HTML-CSS-JS](images/deadpool-HTML-CSS-JS.gif)